 WMAN is run by a part time staffer and members of an elected volunteer Steering Committee.

-This committee of 20 members represents the geographic, gender, and racial diversity that reflects the communities affected by hard rock mining.
-See here for a list of the current Steering Committee.
+This committee represents the geographic, gender, and racial diversity that reflects the communities affected by hard rock mining.
+See here for a list of the current 2017-18 Steering Committee Representatives.

 The Steering Committee is responsible for guiding the Network, including communications, skills trainings, regional strategy sessions, conference planning, budgeting and fundraising.
 Leadership is shared and we seek to make decisions by consensus.